February 6-10, 2019 Annual Cabin Trip: (109 Photos)

 56. A few birch tips were dropped in the centre to hopefully attract a bunny or two.

-54. Supper Thursday consisted of amazing Nachos, homemade Guacamole, awesome salsa prepared by French, Janes and I.
+54. Supper Thursday consisted of amazing Nachos, homemade Guacamole, and awesome salsa prepared by French, Janes and I.

 53.